On Automorphism group of a $G$-induced variety: Abstract

 \section{Abstract}

-Let $G$ be a simple algebraic group of adjoint type over the field $\mathbb{C}$ of complex numbers and $B$ be a Borel subgroup of $G.$ Let $F$ be an irreducible projective $B$-variety.
-Then consider the variety $E:=G\times_{B}F,$ which has a natural action of $G,$ we call it $G$-twisted variety.
-In this article, we compute the connected component containing the identity automorphism of the group of all algebraic automorphisms of some particular $G$-twisted variety $E.$
+Let $G$ be a connected semisimple algebraic group of adjoint type over the field $\mathbb{C}$ of complex numbers and $B$ be a Borel subgroup of $G.$ Let $F$ be an irreducible projective $B$-variety.
+Then consider the variety $E:=G\times^{B}F,$ which has a natural action of $G$; we call it $G$-induced variety or $(G,B)$-induced variety.
+In this article, we compute the connected component containing the identity automorphism of the group of all algebraic automorphisms of some particular $G$-induced varieties $E.$

 \subjclass[2010]{14M15}

 \keywords{G-Schubert variety, Tangent sheaf, Automorphism group, Locally rigid}